Your Rights Under the Insurance Act

 - Fair Market Value:

-We fight to ensure you are paid the true market value of your vehicle, including taxes.
+Our independent appraisal helps ensure you receive the true market value of your vehicle, including taxes.

 Statutory Condition 11 (Ontario)